spaceuma/OmniUnet/README.md

 ## Docker configuration

-An Ubuntu host system is needed to run the files located at the repo, as we use a Nvidia GPU to train the network.
+A Ubuntu host system is needed to run the files located in this repo, as we use an Nvidia GPU to train the network.
 First of all, we must install the docker core:

 ```bash
 sudo apt-get update